corespring/corespring-container/modules/container-client/README.md

 ### Player

 #### config.json
-To configure the player, the server needs to implement the 'GET config.json' call.
+To configure the player, the server needs to implement the `GET config.json` call.

 In this call you need to return the following: